TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1DTCLBDN.md

 ```

 ## DESCRIPTION
-This function is used to remove an existing BloxOne DTC LBDN
+This function is used to remove an existing Universal DDI DTC LBDN

 ## EXAMPLES